University of Minnesota Crookston Campus Policy

 Office of Admissions

-• Participate in enrollment management processes; provide guidance to academic departments, Strategic Enrollment Management Committee, the Vice Chancellor for Academic and Students Affairs, and the Chancellor to assist in target setting and criteria used in the admission process
+• Provide guidance to academic departments, the Strategic Enrollment Management Committee (SEMC), the Vice Chancellor for Academic and Student Affairs, and the Chancellor to assist in setting targets and criteria for admissions.

-• Communicate admissions review criteria to prospective students and applicants
+• Communicate admissions review criteria to prospective students and applicants.

-• Receive and review applications
+• Receive and review applications.

 Director of Admissions

-• Provide leadership and strategic direction for Office of Admissions
+• Provide leadership and strategic direction for Office of Admissions.

 • Consistent with admissions criteria, serve as final decision maker on acceptance of applicants